How Long After Diagnosis Of Flu Are You Contagious (And Why)?

 How Long After Diagnosis Of Flu Are You Contagious?

 Influenza is mainly of four types, namely IAV.
 IAV is found to widespread in many mammals, mainly in humans and pigs.
 IBV and ICV are primarily found in human beings.
 ICV is found to cause a mild infection, mainly in children.
-IDV is generally found in pigs and cattle and sometimes in humans, but it doesn’t cause any illness.
+IDV is found in pigs and cattle and sometimes in humans, but it doesn’t cause any illness.
 Coughing and sneezing are the primary modes of transmission of the influenza virus in human beings.

 The virus may also be transmitted through aerosols or intermediate objects.
 Virus-contaminated surfaces are also responsible for its transmission.
 Vomiting and Nausea are also some common symptoms, but they mainly occur in children.
 Influenza might lead a person to many other diseases primarily caused by a viral infection or a secondary cause such as bacterial infection.
 Flu might result in the worsening of any pre-existing disease such as cardiovascular disease or asthma.